Revisiting Man Utd’s first Xl under the Glazers’ ownership from 2005

 He joined West Ham following Edwin van der Sar’s arrival and later embarked on a nomadic career that had stops at Odense BK, OFI Crete and Olympiacos.

-The 43-year-old recently came out of retirement and is currently playing for NIFL Premiership side Dungannon Swifts in his native Northern Ireland.
+In 2021, the veteran came out of retirement to play for NIFL Premiership side Dungannon Swifts in his native Northern Ireland.
 He made 20 appearance for the club.

 Brown came through the academy at United and was a loyal servant to the club, making 362 appearances in all competitions across 14 seasons.